Yipara logoYipara

 Infected Wound (Signs of Infection)

 An infected cat wound is the most urgent reason owners look for help.
 Cat wound infection signs include: increasing redness and swelling around the wound (not improving after 2 days), yellow or green pus-like discharge, a foul smell from the wound, the area feels hot to the touch, and your cat becoming lethargic or hiding.
 How to tell if a cat wound is infected?
 A healing wound improves daily — an infected wound gets worse.
 Cat wounds have a higher infection rate than dog wounds because cat skin seals over quickly, trapping bacteria beneath the surface.
 This is why even small cat wounds — especially bite wounds — should be watched very closely.
-If you see infection signs, your cat needs antibiotics from a vet immediately.
+If you see infection signs, your cat needs vet-prescribed medication from a vet immediately.

 Cat Fight Wound / Bite Wound

 Cat fight wounds are the most common and most dangerous type of cat wound.
 When cats fight, their sharp teeth create deep puncture wounds that seal over within hours — trapping bacteria deep in the tissue where abscesses form.
 Cat bite wound infections develop in up to 80% of untreated cases (much higher than dog bites) because cat teeth are thin and needle-like, driving bacteria deep into tissue.
 A cat fight wound often looks deceptively minor — a tiny hole or scratch on the surface — but can cause a serious abscess within 2-4 days.
 If your cat has been in a fight, especially if you find small puncture wounds, see your vet within 24 hours.
-Early antibiotics can prevent abscess formation entirely.
+Early vet-prescribed medication can prevent abscess formation entirely.

 Open Wound (Laceration / Cut)